 How to stake?

-With 4 stakes and twine
+With 4 posts and twine

-- Connect them with twine at different heights: 40 cm, 80 cm, 120 cm and 150 cm
+- Connect them with twine at different heights from the ground: 40 cm, 80 cm, 120 cm and 150 cm

-With individual stakes
+With stakes

 With branches

-- Cut them to the same height—at least 1.80 m
+- Cut them to the same height, at least 1.80 m

 Finally, watch our video with Stéphane's tips for staking asters.